Dragonplate D-Tube Neck Beam - Truss Rod Alternative

 Carbon Fiber Neck Reinforcement

-At this point, for many, the discussion is over; an adjustable truss rod is a required component in an acoustic guitar.
-However, a growing contingent of builders and players have become convinced that these steel machines (metal square tubes, T-bars, I-beams, U-channels, single-action truss rods / compression rods, or dual / double / twin-action truss rods) inside their instrument necks are detrimental to both the playability and the sound of their guitars.
+A growing contingent of builders and players have become convinced that these steel fixtures (Square tubes, T-bars, I-beams, U-channels, Compression Rods, Single-Action Truss Rods, Dual-Action Truss Rods, etc) have no place inside their instrument necks and are actually detrimental to both the playability and the sound of their guitars.
 They contend that the weight of the added steel does not make for an optimally balanced neck, and the metal fixture has a negative impact on the overall tone.
-The truss rod cannot simply be removed, as the need to counter the pull of the strings remains.
+More than likely, regardless of the issue of relief, the truss rod cannot simply be removed, as the need to counter the pull of the strings remains.
 What is a luthier to do?

-- Q: In real world scenarios, how much relief is actually introduced by an adjustable truss rod?
+- Question: How much relief is actually introduced by an adjustable truss rod?

-- Q: If I were to tune the guitar down two or more steps, wouldn't I need a little more clearance to avoid fret buzz?
+- Question: If I were to tune the guitar down two or more steps, wouldn't I need a little more clearance to avoid fret buzz (since the strings are going to travel a greater distance as they vibrate)?

-A: Perhaps and, if switching between tunings is going to be a frequent event, an adjustable truss rod may be better suited.
+- Perhaps and, if switching between tunings is going to be a frequent event, a guitar having an adjustable truss rod may be a better choice.

 The groove may be cut via CNC, milling machine, a router table, jigs and fixtures with a handheld router, or with hand tools (I use a router table).
 In addition to the D-Tube, a few supplies are necessary: